mikkokallio/bicep-workshop/README.md

 - If the changes look ok, run the deployment.
 - Change the names of all the subnets in some consistent way and re-deploy.

+## Task 1.3: Delete a resource

+- Apply comments to a resource.
+You can use // for one line at a time or comment out a whole block with /* */
+- Note: If you're familiar with Java, C#, it's easy to remember the comments work the same way.
+-
 ## Task 1.3: Add a VM to the vnet

 This task involves creating a resource that is dependent on another.